denten-books/plain-text/3-format.md

 These notes on Hegel are not meant to present a definitive history of formalism in Western aesthetics.
 Rather, they point to series of related folds or creases in that tradition, in an arrangement that repeats throughout the vast body of literature on the topic.
-The imprints of these complications will resonate later, within the structure of the document object model, which emerges, in its stratified form, from the material affordances of screen and magnetic storage technology in the late 1960s.
+The imprints of these complications resonate through the work of critics, from Samuel Taylor Coleridge, W.K.

-Generations of critics, from Samuel Taylor Coleridge, W.K.
-Wimsatt, John Crowe Ransome, Theodor W. Adorno, and Hans-Georg Gadamer, to Slavoj Zižek, puzzled at the dual status of literature between the universal and the concrete.
+Wimsatt, John Crowe Ransom, Theodor W. Adorno, and Hans-Georg Gadamer puzzled at the dual status of literature between the universal and the concrete.
 For example, for Coleridge, the excellence of Shakespeare's works consisted in "that union and interpenetration of the universal and the particular" [@coleridge_friend_1969, 457].
 Wimsatt cites these passages to write that "in